inwenis/snippets/README.md

     and maybe include a timeout?
     in case a script takes for ever to run, you're likely interested in the results of several script runs and you don't want to comeback next day seeing that a single script has been running for 30h and you still don't have any results

-# write a script to get secrets for a scraper
-# maybe make it a vs code extension?

-vs code - ctrl p - collapse folders in explorer - yay
 ```